Deploy the appliance (NSX-T)

 A transport zone is created.

-Next, create a Deep Security transport node profile:
+Next, if you have not done so already, create a Deep Security transport node profile:

 - Still in NSX-T Manager, on the left, click Profiles, and then in the main pane, click Transport Node Profiles.